iTflatApps/SmartNotes/CONTRIBUTING.md

 ## Commit messages

 We use the [Conventional Commits](https://www.conventionalcommits.org) specification to standardize our commit history. <br> The commit message summary (or pull request title) is constructed by prepending the type of change being made (e.g., *feat*, *fix*, *refactor*), followed by an imperative, present tense sentence (without a period).
-Example: `fix: make header bold`
+Example: `fix: make header bold`.

 > Types other than *fix:* and *feat:* are allowed.